SADC Regional Environmental Education Programme

 Networking and Partnerships

-To support EE and ESD processes through partnerships, networking, seed funding, knowledge resources, exchange and interactions among EE and ESD practitioners within the SADC region and beyond.
+To support Environmental Education (EE) and Education for Sustainable Development (ESD) processes through partnerships, networking, seed funding, knowledge resources, exchange and interactions among EE and ESD practitioners within the SADC region and beyond.

 To create an enabling environment for policy synergy and inclusion of environmental and sustainable development concerns into regional and national education policies, strategies and systems and to include EE and ESD into regional and national development plans.